Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

-Using cluster abundance analysis in the SDSS DR8 for a flat $\Lambda$CDM cosmological model with massive neutrinos Ref. \cite{Costanzi:2018xql} finds $S_8=0.79_{-0.04}^{+0.05}$.
-Ref. \cite{Mantz:2014paa} using Weighting the Giant (WtG) \cite{vonderLinden:2012kh,Applegate:2012kr} lensing analysis of the X-ray ROentgen SATellite (ROSAT) cluster catalogs \cite{1993Sci...260.1769T} finds $S_8=0.77\pm 0.05$.
-The analysis of the counts and weak lensing signal of of the DES Y1 dataset by Ref. \cite{Abbott:2020knk} gives $S_8=0.65\pm0.04$ and $\Omega_{0m}= 0.267_{-0.017}^{+0.030}$ in flat $\Lambda$CDM.
-Using galaxy clusters observed in millimeter wavelengths through the tSZ effect Ref. \cite{Salvati:2017rsn} reports $S_8=0.785\pm0.038$ assuming $\Lambda$CDM model.
-The analysis of the Planck 2015 cluster counts via the tSZ signal by Ref. \cite{Ade:2015fva} finds $S_8=0.792\pm0.056$.
-Recently, assuming a flat $\Lambda$CDM model, in which the total neutrino mass is a free parameter, the analysis of SPT tSZ cluster counts by Ref. \cite{Bocquet:2018ukq} results in $S_8=0.749\pm0.055$.
-Using X-ray clusters detected from the XMM-XXL survey \cite{Pierre:2015cqe} for a flat $\Lambda$CDM cosmological model the Ref. \cite{Pacaud:2018zsh} reports $S_8=0.83\pm0.10$.
-Also, constraints on structure growth parameter combination $S_8$ from cluster abundance data have been obtained by Refs. \cite{deHaan:2016qvy,Abdullah:2020qmm,Kirby:2019mrb,Schellenberger:2017usb,Ntampaka:2019cww,Zubeldia:2019brr}.
+Using galaxy clusters observed in millimeter wavelengths through the tSZ effect \citet{Salvati:2017rsn} report $S_8=0.785\pm0.038$ assuming $\Lambda$CDM model.
+The analysis of the Planck 2015 cluster counts via the tSZ signal by \citet{Ade:2015fva} finds $S_8=0.792\pm0.056$.
+Recently, assuming a flat $\Lambda$CDM model, in which the total neutrino mass is a free parameter, the analysis of SPT tSZ cluster counts by \citet{Bocquet:2018ukq} results in $S_8=0.749\pm0.055$.
+Using X-ray clusters detected from the XMM-XXL survey \citep{Pierre:2015cqe} for a flat $\Lambda$CDM cosmological model \citet{Pacaud:2018zsh} report $S_8=0.83\pm0.10$.
+Also, constraints on structure growth parameter combination $S_8$ from cluster abundance data have been obtained by \citet{deHaan:2016qvy,Abdullah:2020qmm,Kirby:2019mrb,Schellenberger:2017usb,Ntampaka:2019cww,Zubeldia:2019brr}.
+For example using GalWCat19 \citep{Abdullah:2019hsx}, a catalog of 1800 galaxy clusters was derived from the SDSS-DR13 \citep{SDSS:2016ear} and assuming a flat $\Lambda$CDM cosmology \citet{Abdullah:2020qmm} measured the matter density and the amplitude of fluctuations to be $\Omega_m =0.310^{+0.023}_{-0.027}\pm 0.041$ (systematic) and $\sigma_8=0.810^{+0.031}_ {-0.036}\pm 0.035$ (systematic) respectively.

+The results of $S_8$ from all cluster count experiments as seen in Table \ref{tab:growthpar} and in Fig. \ref{figs8} are in agreement with WL measurements and similarly prefer a lower value compared to the CMB measurements.